Style1½ inches thick (3.75 cm) Product Details Artist grade canvas, archival inks, wooden stretcher bars, and UVB protective coating

 Adding fractal to conceptual includes the progression of developing an irregular or fragmented geometric shape that can be repeatedly subdivided into parts, each of which is a smaller copy of the whole.
 I create art by calculating fractal objects and representing the calculation results as still images by indirectly with the assistance of fractal generating software, iterating through three phases: setting parameters of appropriate fractal dimensions, executing the result and evaluating the creation.
 Then using realistic application to further adjust and post-process the conceptual imagery created.

 I use a variety of mediums available using fractal conceptuality.
 Usually my focus is on matters of faith and belief systems.
 My art can be purely virtually created (such as algorithmic art) or taken from other sources, such as a scanned photograph or an image drawn using vector graphics, using a graphics tablet.
 My job as an artist is to create a product that will illicit a passion.
-As I explore this new digital manipulation medium, again the constant criticism is that my art is not original because it usually starts as a photo and it may not be a photo I have taken- I do not place constraints on the process and there are no rules.
+As I explore this new digital manipulation medium, I do not place constraints on the process and there are no rules.
 Then I manipulate it and add mixed media.
 This is the process.
-I love the process and not always the outcome.
+I love the process and the creation of an outcome.